Palat scores late, Lightning beat Rangers 3-2 in Game 3 - WHIZ News

 Tampa Bay’s Corey Perry was whistled for slashing on the first, and Riley Nash went to penalty box for interference before Kreider’s goal made it 2-0 midway through the period.

-Neither of those were a factor once the Lightning fell behind by two goals Sunday.
+Neither of those were problems once the Lightning fell behind by two goals Sunday.

 Shesterkin finished with 48 saves, but the Rangers wasted an opportunity to regain control of the game when Kucherov drew a four-minute penalty for high-sticking Zibanejad with just over nine minutes left.